harness/developer-hub/tutorials/cd-pipelines/serverless/aws-lambda.md

 </details>

-1. CLI Command for serverless deployment:
+1. Use this CLI command to create a serverless deployment pipeline:
     ```
     harness pipeline --file "/aws-lambda/harnesscd-pipeline/pipeline.yml" apply
     ```
-2. In your Harness pipeline YAML editor, paste the YAML.
+2. In your Harness pipeline editor, select **Save**.
-3. Select **Save**.

    You can switch to the **Visual** pipeline editor and confirm the pipeline stage and execution steps as shown below.